awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-upload-application.md

 }
 ```

-For information about how to create and attach an IAM policy, see [Working with policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.
+For information about how to create an IAM policy, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.
+For information on adding a policy to a permission set, see [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.

 ## Prepare the application's files for the bucket<a name="tutorials-windows-upload-application-prepare-application-files"></a>